-We must add that many families, who had but one room for themselves, receive boarders and lodgers in it, that such lodgers of both sexes by no means rarely sleep in the same bed with the married couple; and that the single case of a man and his wife and his adult sister-in-law sleeping in one bed was found, according to the "Report concerning the sanitary condition of the working-class," six times repeated in Manchester.
-Common lodging-houses, too, are very numerous; Dr. Kay gives their number in 1831 at 267 in Manchester proper, and they must have increased greatly since then.
+We must add that many families, who had but one room for themselves, receive boarders and lodgers in it, that such lodgers of both sexes by no means rarely sleep in the same bed with the married couple; and that the single case of a man and his wife and his adult sister-in-law sleeping in one bed was found, according to the "Report concerning the sanitary condition of the working-class", six times repeated in Manchester.
+Common lodging-houses, too, are very numerous; Dr. Kay gives their number in 1831 as 267 in Manchester proper, and they must have increased greatly since then.
 Each of these receives from twenty to thirty guests, so that they shelter all told, nightly, from five to seven thousand human beings.
 The character of the houses and their guests is the same as in other cities.
-Five to seven beds in each room lie on the floor--without bedsteads, and on these sleep, mixed indiscriminately, as many persons as apply.
+Five to seven beds in each room lie on the floor - without bedsteads, and on these sleep, mixed indiscriminately, as many persons as apply.
 What physical and moral atmosphere reigns in these holes I need not state.
-Each of these houses is a focus of crime, the scene of deeds against which human nature revolts, which would perhaps never have been executed but for this forced centralisation of vice. {65} Gaskell gives the number of persons living in cellars in Manchester proper as 20,000.
-The Weekly Dispatch gives the number, "according to official reports," as twelve per cent. of the working-class, which agrees with Gaskell's number; the workers being estimated at 175,000, 21,000 would form twelve per cent. of it.
-The cellar dwellings in the suburbs are at least as numerous, so that the number of persons living in cellars in Manchester--using its name in the broader sense--is not less than forty to fifty thousand.
+Each of these houses is a focus of crime, the scene of deeds against which human nature revolts, which would perhaps never have been executed but for this forced centralisation of vice.
+Gaskell gives the number of persons living in cellars in Manchester proper as 20,000.
+The Weekly Dispatch gives the number, "according to official reports", as twelve per cent. of the working-class, which agrees with Gaskell's number; the workers being estimated at 175,000, 21,000 would form twelve per cent. of it.
+The cellar dwellings in the suburbs are at least as numerous, so that the number of persons living in cellars in Manchester - using its name in the broader sense-is not less than forty to fifty thousand.
 So much for the dwellings of the workers in the largest cities and towns.
 The manner in which the need of a shelter is satisfied furnishes a standard for the manner in which all other necessities are supplied.
 That in these filthy holes a ragged, ill-fed population alone can dwell is a safe conclusion, and such is the fact.
 The clothing of the working-people, in the majority of cases, is in a very bad condition.
-The material used for it is not of the best adapted.
-Wool and linen have almost vanished from the wardrobe of both sexes, and cotton has taken their place.
-Shirts are made of bleached or coloured cotton goods; the dresses of the women are chiefly of cotton print goods, and woollen petticoats are rarely to be seen on the washline.
-The men wear chiefly trousers of fustian or other heavy cotton goods, and jackets or coats of the same.
-Fustian has become the proverbial costume of the working-men, who are called "fustian jackets," and call themselves so in contrast to the gentlemen who wear broadcloth, which latter words are used as characteristic for the middle-class.
-When Feargus O'Connor, the Chartist leader, came to Manchester during the insurrection of 1842, he appeared, amidst the deafening applause of the working-men, in a fustian suit of clothing.
-Hats are the universal head-covering in England, even for working-men, hats of the most diverse forms, round, high, broad-brimmed, narrow-brimmed, or without brims-only the younger men in factory towns wearing caps.
-Any one who does not own a hat folds himself a low, square paper cap.
+The material used for it is